refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

 });
 ```

 `.parallel` accepts an object which maps a string to a fetching function.
-The callback either yields with an error (if any requests fail) or an object containing the same keys but mapped to the results of each function invocation.
+The callback either yields with an error (if any requests fail) or an object containing the same keys, but mapped to the results of each function invocation.
 The fetching functions are **very** similar.
 Here is an example:

 ```js
 function getBooks(cb) {